napalm-automation/napalm-yang/docs/yang/parsers/XMLParser.rst

 Checking if an element is absent
 """"""""""""""""""""""""""""""""

-A disabled interface will have the element ``disabled`` present while an enabled interface it will not have any mention of it.
+A disabled interface will have the element ``disabled`` present while an enabled interface will not have any mention of it.
 For example:

 .. code:: xml